Enterprise Finance Guarantee scheme explained

 What is the Enterprise Finance Guarantee scheme?

 One of the most notable initiatives has been the Enterprise Finance Guarantee scheme (EFG), which is essentially a reworking of the old Small Firms Loan Guarantee scheme.
-Launched in January 2009, the loan scheme provides a government guarantee to boost the credibility of small business loan applications.
-Since its launch, the scheme has offered a total value of £1.88bn to over 18,000 economically viable small businesses.
+Launched in January 2009, and now run by the government’s British Business Bank, the loan scheme provides a government guarantee to boost the credibility of small business loan applications.
+Since its launch, the scheme has provided a total value of £2.63bn to over 25,000 economically viable small businesses.

 How the Enterprise Finance Guarantee scheme works